The College Preparatory School: Advising

-In their Freshman year, students are put into a CAP (compass advising program) advisory group aimed at helping ease the transition to High School.
+In their first year, students are put into a CAP (compass advising program) advisory group aimed at helping ease the transition to High School.
 Senior mentors in CAP help freshmen facilitate their transition into high school.
 After that, students are put in another advisory which they stay with for the remainder of their High School experience.
 The second advisory groups are aimed more at helping students with any troubles they might have than a rigorous curriculum.

 College Prep also offers counseling and health education programs conducted by a full-time health educator and counselor, a trained child psychologist, who provides comprehensive support to students and conducts a mandatory health program for sophomores intended to introduce them to health topics and encourage them to make healthful choices.

 Retreats

 The school organizes a number of special retreats for each class.
-Freshman retreat is conducted at the Headlands campus of the Yosemite Institute, north of the Golden Gate Bridge, and is designed to help students adjust to high school.
+Freshman retreat is conducted at the Catholic Youth Organization's campsite near Occidental, California, and is designed to help students adjust to high school.
 Sophomores retreat on the American River and participate in a whitewater rafting trip.
 Junior retreat is an exercise in leadership training and involves extensive group discussion and activities on an outdoor ropes course.
 Seniors discuss the transition from high school to college, providing an informal setting to say goodbye before graduation.

 Intraterm

-An Intraterm period takes place in the week before spring break, and consists of special courses (such as pottery or Dungeons & Dragons), field studies (examples include trips to New Orleans and Area 51), and internships offered to students outside of the regular curriculum.
+An Intraterm period takes place in the week before spring break, and consists of special courses (such as pottery or Dungeons & Dragons), field studies (examples include trips to Seattle and Washington D.C.), and internships offered to students outside of the regular curriculum.
 Juniors may opt out of Intraterm classes or trips in order to visit colleges.
 Annual participation in Intraterm is a graduation requirement.

 College counseling

-College Prep has an intensive and individualized counseling process for college admissions - two counselors are staffed full-time, and students begin regularly meeting with their assigned counselor beginning in the middle of their Junior year.
+College Prep has an intensive and individualized counseling process for college admissions – two counselors are staffed full-time, and students begin regularly meeting with their assigned counselor beginning in the middle of their Junior year.
 Individual meetings take place weekly, and students are required to attend periodic workshops regarding the admissions process.

 Diversity

-A Director of Equity and Belonging facilitates discussion of diversity among faculty, staff, and students.
+A Dean of Equity and Belonging facilitates discussion of diversity among faculty, staff, and students.
 A delegation of students attend the yearly conference for People of Color in Independent Schools and stage regular events such as forums, guest speakers, and classroom discussions.
 The mission of the Office of Equity and Belonging is to teach bias management, cultural competency, and servant leadership.
-Students also lead affinity spaces on campus, including the Asian American Association, Black Student Union, Feminist Union, Gender and Sexuality Awareness Club, Jewish Club, LatinX Club, Muslim Student Association, South Asian Alliance, and Students with Interracial Lives.
-The Student Equity Action Team is a coalition of student leaders across affinity clubs that organizes events like Community, Pride, and Spirit Day.
+Students also lead affinity spaces on campus, including the Asian American Association (AAA), Black Student Union (BSU), Feminist Union (FemU), Gender Sexuality Alliance (GSA), Jewish Student Union (JSU), Latinos Unidos, Muslim Student Association, South Asian Alliance (SAA), and Students with Interracial Lives (SWIRL).
+The Student Equity Action Team is a coalition of student leaders across affinity clubs that organizes events like Community, Purpose, and Service (CPS) Day.
 No Place for Hate Coalition and Showing Up for Racial Justice are student organizations that focus on training bias management, allyship, and facilitation skills.